BSI-Bund/secvisogram/README.md

 A special input field is the "CWE" attribute.
 Here you can search the CWE catalog (XML file) by entering a value in the "id" or "name" field.
 For this purpose, a list with the first ten entries matching the input opens under the respective input field, from which a suitable entry can be selected and accepted.

 Input errors are displayed directly alongside the respective form field.
 A global issue counter and validity symbol indicates the current overall validation status.
-Clicking _Show errors_ reveals a panel with all validation issues allows to inspect and directly jump to the respective fields.
+Clicking _Show errors_ reveals a panel with all validation issues and allows to inspect and directly jump to the respective fields.

 _Opening & Saving Files_
 You can open and save your CSAF JSON document at any time using the respective _Open_ and _Save_ buttons.
 If your document fails the validation checks, a confirmation dialog will appear.